Pedro-Velazquez/knowledge-base/engineering/ddd.md

 * Abstract the type.
 A Repository “contains” all instances of a specific type, but this does not mean that you need one Repository for each class.
 The type could be an abstract superclass of a hierarchy.
 The type could be an interface whose implementers are not even hierarchically related.
 Or it could be a specific concrete class.
 Keep in mind that you may well face constraints imposed by the lack of such polymorphism in your database technology.
 * Take advantage of the decoupling from the client.
 You have more freedom to change the implementation of a Repository than you would if the client were calling the mechanisms directly.
 You can take advantage of this to optimize for performance, by varying the query technique or by caching objects in memory, freely switching persistence strategies at any time.
 You can facilitate testing of the client code and the domain objects by providing an easily manipulated, dummy in-memory strategy.
 * Leave transaction control to the client.
 Although the Repository will insert into and delete from the database, it will ordinarily not commit anything.
 It is tempting to commit after saving, for example, but the client presumably has the context to correctly initiate and commit units of work.
 Transaction management will be simpler if the Repository keeps its hands off.

+## Supple design

+Supple design is the complement to deep modeling.
+Once you’ve dug out implicit concepts and made them explicit, you have the raw material.
+Through the iterative cycle, you hammer that material into a useful shape, cultivating a model that simply and clearly captures the key concerns, and shaping a design that allows a client developer to really put that model to work.
+Development of the design and code leads to insight that refines model concepts.
+Here are some patterns that  contribute to Supple design:

+### Intention-Revealing Interfaces

+If a developer must consider the implementation of a component in order to use it, the value of encapsulation is lost.
+If someone other than the original developer must infer the purpose of an object or operation based on its implementation, that new developer may infer a purpose that the operation or class fulfills only by chance.
+If that was not the intent, the code may work for the moment, but the conceptual basis of the design will have been corrupted, and the two developers will be working at cross-purposes.

+Name classes and operations to describe their effect and purpose, without reference to the means by which they do what they promise.
+This relieves the client developer of the need to understand the internals.
+These names should conform to the Ubiquitous Language so that team members can quickly infer their meaning.
+Write a test for a behavior before creating it, to force your think ing into client developer mode.

+### Side-Effect-Free functions

+Interactions of multiple rules or compositions of calculations become extremely difficult to predict.
+The developer calling an operation must understand its implementation and the implementation of all its delegations in order to anticipate the result.
+The usefulness of any abstraction of interfaces is limited if the developers are forced to pierce the veil.
+Without safely predictable abstractions, the developers must limit the combinatory explosion, placing a low ceiling on the richness of behavior that is feasible to build.

+Place as much of the logic of the program as possible into functions, operations that return results with no observable side effects.
+Strictly segregate commands (methods that result in modifications to observable state) into very simple operations that do not return domain information.
+Further control side effects by moving complex logic into Value Objects when a concept fitting the responsibility presents itself.

+### Assertions

+When the side effects of operations are only defined implicitly by their implementation, designs with a lot of delegation become a tangle of cause and effect.
+The only way to understand a program is to trace execution through branching paths.
+The value of encapsulation is lost.
+The necessity of tracing concrete execution defeats abstraction.

+State post-conditions of operations and invariants of classes and Aggregates.
+If Assertions cannot be coded directly in your programming language, write automated unit tests for them.
+Write them into documentation or diagrams where it fits the style of the project’s development process.
+Seek models with coherent sets of concepts, which lead a developer to infer the intended Assertions, accelerating the learning curve and reducing the risk of contradictory code.

+### Conceptual contours

+W hen elements of a model or design are embedded in a monolithic construct, their functionality gets duplicated.
+The external interface doesn’t say everything a client might care about.
+Their meaning is hard to understand, because different concepts are mixed together.
+O n the other hand, break ing down classes and methods can pointlessly complicate the client, forcing client objects to understand how tiny pieces fit together.
+Worse, a concept can be lost completely.
+H alf of a uranium atom is not uranium.
+And of course, it isn’t just grain size that counts, but just where the grain runs.

+Decompose design elements (operations, interfaces, classes, and Aggregates) into cohesive units, taking into consideration your intuition of the important divisions in the domain.
+Observe the axes of change and stability through successive refactorings and look for the underlying Conceptual Contours that explain these shearing patterns.
+Align the model with the consistent aspects of the domain that make it a viable area of knowledge in the first place.

+### Standalone Classes

+Even within a Module, the difficulty of interpreting a design increases wildly as dependencies are added.
+This adds to mental overload, limiting the design complexity a developer can handle.
+Implicit concepts contribute to this load even more than explicit references.
+Try to factor the most intricate computations into Standalone Classess, perhaps by modeling Value Objects held by the more connected classes.
+Low coupling is a basic way to reduce conceptual overload.
+A Standalone Class is an extreme of low coupling.

+### Closure of Operations

+W here it fits, define an operation whose return type is the same as the type of its argument(s).
+If the implementer has state that is used in the computation, then the implementer is effectively an argument of the operation, so the argumen (s) and return value should be of the same type as the implementer.
+Such an operation is closed under the set of instances of that type.
+A closed operation provides a high-level interface without introducing any dependency on other concepts.

 ## Bounded Context